 I mean till date I still sing this song, just that I cannot remember all the states and their capital (Winks).

-I did not understand why I had to recite that in class everyday but as I grew older, I, not only understood the reason why that recital was important, but also why we have state and capital in Nigeria.
+I did not understand why I had to recite that in class everyday but as I grew older, I, not only understood the reason why that recital was important, but also why we have the 36 Nigerian state and capital.

 Let us take a look at this case study: Someone is in charge of 100 people, the number of people increased to 1,000 via reproduction and migration; these people are scattered farther than where the 100 were initially.